Theory of electric, magnetic, and toroidal polarizations in crystalline solids with applications to hexagonal lonsdaleite and cubic diamond: Introduction

-A comprehensive classification of ways to combine polarizations is based on their transformation behavior under SIS, TIS, and the combined space and time inversion symmetry (CSTIS) represented by the operations $i$, $\theta$, and $i\theta$, respectively.
+A comprehensive classification of ways to combine polarizations is based on their transformation behavior under SIS, TIS, and the combined inversion symmetry (CIS) represented by the operations $i$, $\theta$, and $i\theta$, respectively.
 Five distinct inversion groups can be formed from these symmetry operations, as defined in Table~\ref{tab:mpole-even-odd}, where we also indicate which polarizations are permitted under these groups.
-The only types of polarizations permitted under the combined space and time inversion group $\gsistis \equiv C_i \times C_\theta$ are even\=/$\ell$ electric polarizations called \emph{parapolarizations}, and we label the associated matter category \emph{parapolar}.
+The only types of polarizations permitted under the full inversion group $\gsistis \equiv C_i \times C_\theta$ are even\=/$\ell$ electric polarizations called \emph{parapolarizations}, and we label the associated matter category \emph{parapolar}.
 On the opposite extreme, the trivial inversion group $C_1$ containing only the identity $e$ as a symmetry element allows all polarization types, and we label the category of polarized matter associated with $C_1$ \emph{multipolar}.
-Each of the remaining inversion groups contain strictly one inversion operation $i$, $\theta$, or $i\theta$ as a symmetry element.
-As a result, only a single type of electric or magnetic polarization is symmetry-allowed: odd\=/$\ell$ \emph{electropolarizations} for the time inversion group $\gtis$, odd\=/$\ell$ \emph{magnetopolarizations} for the space inversion group $\gsis$, and even\=/$\ell$ \emph{antimagnetopolarizations} for the combined space and time inversion group $\gstis$.
+Each of the remaining inversion groups contains strictly one inversion operation $i$, $\theta$, or $i\theta$ as a symmetry element.
+As a result, only a single type of electric or magnetic polarization is symmetry-allowed: odd\=/$\ell$ \emph{electropolarizations} for the time inversion group $\gtis$, odd\=/$\ell$ \emph{magnetopolarizations} for the space inversion group $\gsis$, and even\=/$\ell$ \emph{antimagnetopolarizations} for the combined inversion group $\gstis$.
 Our unified treatment reveals a far-reaching correspondence between electric and magnetic order in crystalline solids.

 Our theory enables us to identify measurable \emph{indicators} that signal the presence of electric and magnetic order in the electronic band structure.
 Some of these indicators are quite familiar, though their relation to electric and magnetic order was not established previously.